Azure-Samples/open-liberty-on-aro/3-integration/ssl/README.md

 export TLS_KEY=$(cat tls.key | base64 -w 0)
 envsubst < tls-crt-secret.yaml | oc apply -f -

-oc apply -f openlibertyapplication.yaml
+oc apply -f openlibertyapplication-reencrypt.yaml
 ```

 To test the deployment, copy the value of `HOST/PORT` of the route which routes traffic to/from the application:

 ```
-oc get route javaee-cafe-ssl
+oc get route javaee-cafe-ssl-reencrypt
 ```

 Open `https://<copied-value>` in the browser to test the application.

-### Automatically roll the new image out to the deployment
+## Automatically roll the new image out to the deployment

 When an image stream tag is updated to point to a new image, OpenShift Container Platform can automatically take action to roll the new image out to resources that were using the old image, e.g,  OpenShift Container Platform resources including deployment configurations and build configurations.